-Welcome to ManchesterCity.com the website about Manchester and especially its guide to its attractions, leisure and entertainment and in particular restaurants, pubs and bars and hotels.
+Welcome to ManchesterCity.com the website about the City of Manchester - the tourist guide to its attractions, places of interest, leisure and entertainment and in particular restaurants, pubs and bars and hotels.

-Drawing upon its heritage and befitting of Manchester's industrial past, housed in a former Edwardian pumping station on the banks of the River Irwell in the heart of Manchester, the People's History Museum is dedicated to the way that working peoples lives changed.
+Drawing upon its heritage and befitting of it's industrial past, housed in a former Edwardian pumping station on the banks of the River Irwell in the heart of Manchester, the People's History Museum (open Monday to Sunday from 10.00am until 5.00pm) is dedicated to the way that working peoples lives changed.
 Another museum, The Museum of Science and Industry too is located in a building linking todays Manchester with its industrial past, the site of the oldest passenger railway station in the world.

 However Manchester is a city of contrasts successfully combining the old with the very new.